Embassy of Ireland, Washington, D.C.: Building

-The Irish Embassy has been located at 1700 Pennsylvania Avenue NW in The Mills Building since August 2025.
+Current location

+The Irish Embassy is located in The Mills Building at 1700 Pennsylvania Avenue NW.
+It has been there since August 2025.
+This is a commercial office and retail building with many other tenant companies and organisations, the largest of which is a law firm.
+The building was originally constructed in 1966.
+A renovation was completed in 2022 which included the addition of three more floors, so the building now has 11 storeys.

+Former location

-Prior to the move, the Embassy was located in the Henrietta M. Halliday House - the building is located on Massachusetts Avenue, in an area known as Embassy Row - named after the large number of embassies and diplomatic missions concentrated in the area.
+Prior to the move, the Embassy was located in the Henrietta M. Halliday House on Massachusetts Avenue, in an area known as Embassy Row - named after the large number of embassies and diplomatic missions concentrated in the area.

-The plot of land where the building currently stands was previously owned by former Republican Governor of Louisiana William P. Kellogg - who served as governor from 1873 until 1877.
+The plot of land where the building stands was previously owned by former Republican Governor of Louisiana William P. Kellogg - who served as governor from 1873 until 1877.
 In May 1906, Kellogg sold the land to Henrietta M. Halliday for a total of $12,663.
 Henrietta subsequently applied and was issued a permit to build a dwelling on the land in 1908.
 The construction of the building was completed in June 1909.

 This semi-detached limestone structure was designed by local Washington D.C. architect William Penn Cresson.
 The structure itself has two major facades, with each facade facing onto Sheridan Circle and Massachusetts Avenue.
 The exterior is designed in a Louis XVI Style, while the interior consists of an 18th-century French and English style.
 In 1911, the interior was extensively altered by Theodore Davis Boal's architecture firm, Boal & Brown.
 Real estate speculator Harry Wardman briefly owned the property from 1926 until it was sold in 1930 during the Great Depression.

 The property was purchased by the Government of Ireland in 1949 for $72,000.